replicatedhq/replicated-docs/docs/enterprise/updating-apps.md

    :::

-   When the admin console downloads an update (for online), or when you upload an update (for air gap), a new upstream version displays in the list of released versions.
+   When the admin console downloads an update (for online), or when you upload an update (for air gap), a new upstream version displays in the list of available versions.

    [![New Version Available](/images/new-version-available.png)](/images/new-version-available.png)

 1. (Optional) When there are multiple versions of an application, you can compare the changes between them by clicking **Diff releases** in the right corner.

-   You can review changes between any arbitrary release by clicking the icon in the header of the release column.
+   You can review changes between any two arbitrary releases by clicking the icon in the header of the release column.
 Select the two versions to compare, and click **Diff releases** to show the relative changes between the two releases.